imatic/data-bundle/Resources/doc/AccessingData/DisplayCriteria.rst

               - optional boolean which causes setting all filter values to their defaults

-            - other keys are programmer defined filters (associative arrays) where each item is indexed by filter name and it's value is associative array with following keys
+            - other keys are programmer defined filters (associative arrays) where each item is indexed by filter name and it's value is associative array with following keys:

               - ``operator``